Alger Hiss: Venona and "ALES"

 Eduard Mark of the Center for Air Force History hotly disputed this analysis.
-In 2005, NSA released the original Russian of the Venona texts.
+In 2005, the NSA released the original Russian of the Venona texts.
 At a symposium held at the Center for Cryptologic History that year, intelligence historian John R. Schindler concluded that the Russian text of Venona #1822 made clear that ALES was indeed at Yalta: "the identification of ALES as Alger Hiss, made by the U.S. Government more than a half-century ago, seems exceptionally solid, based on the evidence now available; message 1822 is only one piece of that evidence, yet a compelling one."

 Rebutting Lowenthal's other points, John Earl Haynes and Harvey Klehr argued that: